tuura/plato/doc/manual.md

 The latest version of this tool, and this manual, can be found [in the GitHub repo](https://github.com/tuura/concepts).
 Any bugs or issues found with the tool can be reported here.
-This tool is also distributed as a back-end tool for orkcraft.
+This tool is also distributed as a back-end tool for Workcraft.
 This version of the concepts tool will be the latest version that works correctly with Workcraft.
 The latest version of Workcraft, which also